karthikeyaparunandi/karthikeyaparunandi.github.io/pages/books.md

     <summary><u>This is your Brain on Music by Daniel Levintin</u></summary>

-    <p>A detailed book from on why we love music to why music evolved the way it did.
+    <p>A detailed book from on why we love music to on why music evolved the way it did.
 A must read for those into music.</p></details>
 <details>
     <summary><u>Thinking fast, thinking slow by Daniel Kanheman</u></summary>